-As a customer, what I really loved about this display was that fact that I could, at a glance, see every color and style of hat available.
+As a customer, what I really loved about this display was the fact that I could, at a glance, see every color and style of hat available.
 I could quickly find the color I wanted and then try on several styles in that color to find the one that suited me best.

 An excellent, customer-friendly display!

-The bottom cupboards would be a good, stable base for supporting the slatwalls, plus they provide a good, hidden location for storing extra stock and all of the craft show survival necessities you need to bring along.
+The bottom cupboards would provide an excellent, stable base for supporting the slatwalls, plus they provide a convenient, hidden location for storing extra stock and the craft show survival necessities you need to bring along.